 This is the hard part.
 Driving on the left side of the road may be obvious when everybody else does, but it tends to be forgotten especially after breaks, on lonely roads, and in the morning.
 Pass traffic islands to the left.
 Only use a roundabout clockwise.
 Take a left turn when accessing a motorway(Irish for major highway) and remember to join traffic on your right side.
 It actually helps to have a small post-it note saying "stay left" on the dashboard.

 Get a Decent Map

 The map you'll find in your rental car's glove box makes a nice souvenir, nothing more.
 For practical use invest in the Complete Road Atlas of Ireland published by Ordnance Survey Ireland (you can also get good road atlases of Ireland on Amazon.com).
 This will not only show you even the smallest country roads but also all places of interest.

 Get to Know the Road Signs

 If you have the OSI-Mapbook you’ll find a section on signage.
 While warning signs in Northern Ireland are generally to international standards, those in the Republic of Ireland tend to be more parochial.
 Don’t worry: Most if not all are understandable without problems.
 Direction signs are in blue for major routes (motorways), green for national roads, and white for local roads.
 Places of interest are signposted by brown in the Republic and black in Northern Ireland, both with white lettering.Continue to 5 of 12 below.

 Respect the Right of Way

-At unmarked crossings the car from the right (!) will have right of way, the same goes for cars already in a roundabout.
-In the Republic yellow signs with black markings will give instructions at marked crossings - a graphic approximation of the layout with thick lines denoting the right of way, thinner lines representing roads that have to yield.
+At unmarked crossings, the car from the right (!!!) will have right of way, and the same goes for cars already in a roundabout.
+In the Republic yellow signs with black markings give instructions at marked crossings, with a graphic approximation of the layout with thick lines denoting the right of way, thinner lines representing roads that have to yield.
 Additional stop signs or markings on the road surface will help you.

 06 of 12